Politics of the Netherlands

-The Netherlands is a sovereign state with a parliamentary representative democracy.
+The Kingdom of the Netherlands is a sovereign state with a parliamentary representative democracy.
 A constitutional monarchy, the country is organised as a decentralised unitary state.
 The Netherlands can be described as a consociational state.
 Dutch politics and governance are characterised by a common striving for broad consensus on important issues, within both of the political community and society as a whole.

 Constitution

 The Dutch Constitution lists the basic civil and social rights of the Dutch citizens and it describes the position and function of the institutions that have executive, legislative and judiciary power.

 The constitution applies to the Netherlands, one of the four constituent countries of the Kingdom of the Netherlands.
 The Netherlands comprises all of the European territory, as well as the Caribbean islands of Bonaire, Sint Eustatius and Saba.
 The Kingdom as a whole (the Netherlands along with Aruba, Curaçao and Sint Maarten) has its own Statute, describing its federate political system.

 The Netherlands does not have a constitutional court and judges do not have the authority to review laws on their constitutionality.
 International treaties and the Statute of the Kingdom, however, overrule Dutch law and the Constitution, and judges are allowed to review laws against these in a particular court case.
 Furthermore, all legislation that is not a law in the strict sense of the word (such as policy guidelines or laws proposed by provincial or municipal government) can be tested on its constitutionality.

 Amendments to the Constitution must be approved by both Houses of the States General (Staten-Generaal) twice.
 The first time around, this requires a majority vote.
 After parliament has been dissolved and a general election has been held, both Houses must approve the proposed amendments again with a two-thirds majority.